 parent_capability_type_name: represents the name of the Capability Type this Capability Type definition derives from (i.e., its “parent” type).

-capability_type_version: represents the version (major, minor and fix) of the Capability Type definition.

 capability_description: represents the optional description string for the corresponding capability_type_name.

 property_definitions: represents an optional list of property definitions that the capability type exports.